AK71103/Cis106-S14/README.md

 2. Create a student class.
 This class should consist of student first name, student last name, district code (I or O) and enrolled credits.
 Create a method to compute tuition owed.
-Tuition owed should be enrolled credits times $250.00 per credit hour for in district students (district code of I) and or times $500.00 per credit hour for out of district students (district code of anythingother than I).
+Tuition owed should be enrolled credits times $250.00 per credit hour for in district students (district code of I) and or times $500.00 per credit hour for out of district students (district code of anything other than I).
  Test the class by instantiating the object and adding data.